ScilifelabDataCentre/pathogens-portal/content/english/share-data.md

     We recommend to use the [PRIDE](https://www.ebi.ac.uk/pride/) repository provided by the [ProteomeXchange](http://www.proteomexchange.org/) Consortium.
 The repository admits protein and peptide identification/quantification data with the accompanying mass spectra evidence and any other related data types.
 Submission is done using the [PX Submission Tool](https://www.ebi.ac.uk/pride/markdownpage/pridesubmissiontool).

     Other types of proteomics data should also be made available, we recommend [SciLifeLab Data Repository](/support_services/general_data_repository/).
 In order to make the data useful and ready for analyses and integration, a detailed description of the data format and how the variables are organized should be provided.
 Each protein variable should come with a unique identifier such as UniProt ID or ENGS ID (and stating the versions used to link the data).

+    Metadata: For proteomics, use the minimal information model specified in [MIAPE](https://doi.org/10.25504/FAIRsharing.8vv5fc), and fill them using the controlled vocabularies specified by the Proteomics Standards Initiative: [PSI CVs](https://doi.org/10.25504/FAIRsharing.sxh2dp).

     * [PRIDE repository](https://www.ebi.ac.uk/pride/) and [PX Submission Tool](https://www.ebi.ac.uk/pride/markdownpage/pridesubmissiontool)
     * [SciLifeLab Data Repository for other types of proteomics data](https://scilifelab.se/data/repository)